 When did you first decide that working toward viable fusion power was a life goal?

 “It actually all started with a videogame back when I was around 12 years old.
 You can build fusion power plants in the game and it made me wonder: would the design in the game translate into real life?
 I’ve always been interested in how things are made and what they are made of.
 Trains, computers, cars; I wanted to know the materials and the structure.
 I started reading science blogs and watching documentaries and the basic materials seemed the same as the ones used in the game.
 That’s what first sparked my interest in real life fusion.

 “As I went through high school, my interests shifted to Business, Chinese, and water polo.
 But in 2016 I read about MIT’s Alcator C-Mod fusion “experiment” in a science magazine while I was applying to colleges, and the interest in fusion was back.
 I think those working to make fusion a viable energy source face some of the most interesting materials problems and challenges.
 It feels like this great untested problem to take on.”

 Can you describe the research and coursework you are currently taking part in?

 “When I first started at MIT, I got involved in an undergrad research project making nanotube fibers.
 After a while though, I wanted a change.
 I was hoping to work with something more applied to specific real world problems.
-I asked my academic advisor about it and within five minutes he had me speaking with Professor Li about a research project developing radiation-resistant alloys for fission, fusion, and space applications.
-Professor Li is now my research advisor.
+I asked my academic advisor, Professor Mike Short about it and within five minutes he had me speaking with Professor Ju Li about a research project developing radiation-resistant alloys for fission, fusion, and space applications.
+Professors Li and Short are now my research advisors.